gerald-guerrero/student_enrollment/README.md

 >`cd student_enrollment`
 3. CD into the root project folder:
 >`cd myproject`
 4. Create a .env file in the the current directory and fill it out according to the .env.example
-5. In the inner myproject folder settings.py file, edit
-`ALLOWED_HOSTS = ['ec2-xx-xx-xxx-xxx.compute-1.amazonaws.com', 'your-ec2-ip', 'localhost']`
-to include your ec2 ipv4 dns and your ec2 ipv4 ip address
+This includes youer ipv4 address and ipv4 dns you noted earlier
+**For ALLOWED_HOSTS, ensure every host is separated by a single space**
-6. In the docker-compose.yml file, change the web: image: content from
+5. In the docker-compose.yml file, change the web: image: content from
 `123456789012.dkr.ecr.us-east-1.amazonaws.com/my-django-app:latest`
 to **use the repository uri you noted earlier and append :latest** so it matches the previous format (the image will be built and pushed in the next section)